DawsonWhipple/CptS327FinalProject/README.md

 I used PHP and MySQL for this project.
 For the scope of this rpoject I hosted a local server using XAMPP but this could be expanded to a WAN server if so desired.

-A Demo Video for this Porject can be found in the link under FinalDemoVideo.txt.
+A Demo Video for this Project can be found in the link under FinalDemoVideo.txt.
 In this demo video I show the functionality of the project, why I decided to make this project, and a walkthrough of the code.